They are not. Society is not. But new DOE guidance on mental health offers a roadmap for change.

 Here is how we can support them.

 So while our children are not well now, the good news is that we know how to support them so they can be.
 We can’t undo the trauma or experiences over the last few years, but we can provide the interventions, services, and supports our kids need to heal and be healthy.

-Both the U.S. Dept. of Education guidance and the declaration from health care providers lay out recommendations for addressing the mental health needs of our kids, including:
+Both the U.S. Department of Education guidance and the declaration from health care providers lay out recommendations for addressing the mental health needs of our kids, including:

-- Reduce the barrier of stigma of mental health treatment and encourage the use of telemental health which allows for opportunities for students to seek care
+- Reduce the barrier of stigma of mental health treatment and encourage the use of telehealth which allows for opportunities for students to seek care

 The Biden administration also recently announced $85 million in funding for mental health education, training, and treatment to help ensure children have access to the care they need.
 This won’t solve it all, but it is certainly a step in the right direction.
 For once, mental health funding, resources, and programs are getting the much overdue attention they deserve.

-Kelly Wolfe is the vice president of strategic partnerships and regulatory compliance for PresenceLearning.
+Kelly Wolfe is the vice president of public affairs and advocacy for Presence.
 She is an external affairs leader with expertise in public policy and government and community affairs.
 Her long career spans advocacy work at a large children’s hospital; government affairs work, as both a lobbyist and state senate policy advisor; and serving in the classroom as an elementary-school teacher.
 She is passionate about children’s education and development issues.